cloud-elements/devportal/docs/elements/netsuite-2016-finance/netsuite-2016-finance-endpoint-setup.md

 Copy the Netsuite Account ID from the steps at the top of this page.

-Next create a new Integration record for Cloud Elements.
+Next, create a new Integration record for Cloud Elements.

-Go to Setup > Integration > Mange Integrations > New.
-Enable State and Token-Based Authentication.
+  - Go to **Setup > Integration > Mange Integrations > New**.
+  - Enable State and Token-Based Authentication.
-On the confirmation screen, note the **Application ID**.
+  - On the confirmation screen, note the **Application ID**.
 ![New Integration](https://cl.ly/0k233S343a1T/[4cd37d33c04aeb3b90cbc77731c605a2]_Screen%2520Shot%25202017-02-17%2520at%252012.12.12%2520PM.png)